trel/irods_client_rest_cpp_beast/API.md

 #### Response

 If an HTTP status code of 200 is returned, the body of the response will contain JSON.
-It's structure is shown below.
+Its structure is shown below.

 ```js
 {